Habrio/Habrio/README.md

 `/metrics` endpoint of the Flask app exposes request latency histograms, database query durations and error counters which feed the provided alerting rules.

+## Dependency Management

+All runtime dependencies are pinned to exact versions in `requirements.txt` and `pyproject.toml`.
+Continuous integration installs these exact versions and runs `pip-audit` to check for known vulnerabilities.
+The workflow fails if any issues are reported.

+To update a package:
+1. Create a new branch and bump the version in both files.
+2. Run `pip-audit` locally and ensure the audit passes.
+3. Submit a pull request.
+CI will re-run `pip-audit` and the test suite.

+Security advisories should be addressed within a week.
+Subscribe to relevant package feeds or GitHub alerts so that new CVEs are reviewed promptly.